 Will Corbny will be remembered as Attlee is?

 Or will his legacy resemble Fraçois Mitterand, the French Socialist President of 1981 till 1995 – his legacy is dubbed as ‘Generation Mitterand,’ not only because a generation grew up under him in the Elysees Palace, but because the youth enjoyed many benefits under him (due to increased spending in education and health) and continued to benefit after his term ended as he introduced the famous French 5-week paid holiday.
 However, will Corbyn fall into the same trap Mitterand did?
 By end of Mitterrand’s first term in office, the Socialist Party had abandoned socialist policies in all but name and essentially had adopted free-market liberalism – resembling a soft-version of New Labour, but without privatisation.

 Will Corbyn simply “take the country back to the 1970s” as the Telegraph suggested, creating a Trade Union in every work place?
 With 3 day word weeks and massive strikes, the winter of discontent and Edward Heath’s famous speech of how “we are going to have the hardest Christmas we have known since the War” – the 70s can have a bad legacy.
-Despite all that though, Britain’s were, according to the BBC in it’s programme on British life of the 70s (called “Back in Time for Dinner“), it did state the Britain were the happiest people on the planet, and due to the countless Trade Unions of the day, most workers had more disposable income as they had a bigger ‘slice of the cake’ with strengthened workers rights and negotiating power.
+Despite all that though, Britain’s were, according to the BBC, in it’s programme about British life during the 70s (called “Back in Time for Dinner“), state the Britain were the happiest people on the planet, and due to the countless Trade Unions of the day, most workers had more disposable income as they had a bigger ‘slice of the cake’ with strengthened workers rights and negotiating power.